aws-samples/serverless-patterns/apigw-sqs-lambda/README.md

-# AWS API Gateway HTTP APIs to Lambda Function through Amazon SQS Queue for buffering
+# AWS API Gateway HTTP APIs to Amazon SQS for buffering

-In this pattern, called "Queue based leveling", a serverless queue is introduced between your API Gateway and your workers -Lambda function in our case.
-The introduced queue acts as a buffer to alleviate spike concerns and make sure your BE application can sustain the load that is coming in by buffering all the requests and not loosing them.
-It also gives the benefit to your downstream consumers to process the incoming requests at their own pace.
+In this pattern, called "Queue based leveling", a serverless queue is introduced between your API Gateway and your workers, a Lambda function in this case.

+The queue acts as a buffer to alleviate traffic spikes and ensure your workload can sustain the arriving load by buffering all the requests durably.
+It also helps downstream consumers to process the incoming requests at a consistent pace.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-sqs-lambda